schranz-search/schranz-search/packages/seal-memory-adapter/README.md

 # Schranz Search SEAL Memory Adapter

-The `MemoryAdapter` write the documents into a in memory array.
+The `MemoryAdapter` write the documents into an in-memory array.

 > This is a subtree split of the `schranz-search/schranz-search` project create issues in the [main repository](https://github.com/schranz-search/schranz-search).